 The following policies, statements and agreements create the framework in which the University operates.
 Policies set out expectations and guidelines for behaviour and action in specific areas.
 For additional information about any policy, or to request an accessible format of these documents please contact us at email@example.com or call 416-978-6576.

 The University of Toronto is governed by the University of Toronto Act, 1971.
 The Act defines the composition of the Governing Council and its Executive Committee, and describes the powers of the Council.
+The Act also vests Governing Council certain powers and duties from the University of Toronto Act, 1947.

 By-Law Number 2 was created by the Governing Council and describes the duties of the Officers of the Governing Council, the structure of the Council and the procedures under which the Governing Council conducts its business, in accordance with the Act.